 2) Teach your children a growth mindset (more on that below).

-3) Help your children see everyday Maths in the world around them while showing how it is useful to us in our daily personal and professional lives.
+3) Help your children see everyday Maths in the world around them.
+While, at the same time, showing them how it is useful to us in our daily lives.

 4) Act fast.
 If your child declares they hate Maths, work on a solution quickly before motivation starts to disappear.

 5) If you are still not able to solve Maths anxiety yourself ask the school, or your child’s teacher for help.